aroundmyroom/timelapsesnap/README.md

+Update 23-04-2024: [dd-mm-yyyy]
+I bought a Unifi G5 Turret Ultra and upon installation I saw that the export of the snap.jpeg was having a low resolution image (640x480) as I cannot use that I found a solution by getting the image from the RTSP stream available from Protect through the controller.
+I had to modify the snap.sh script and after some testing .. the new snap.sh was created.

+The code is probably rubbish and badly written, but hey it works for me over 5 years now ;)

+older notes:
-Create live stream from Ubiquity UNIFI Cameras to Youtube or a Timelapse to Youtube

-For livestream see the stream.sh bash shell script
+Create live stream from Ubiquity UNIFI Cameras to Youtube or a Timelapse to Youtube For livestream see the stream.sh bash shell script

 # Timelapsesnap